Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 Among those names, Imran is the one that stands out for the sheer weight of numbers as he missed being part of the elite list by a matter of 193 runs.
 A stellar career for Pakistan saw Imran pick up 362 wickets at an average of 22.72 to go with his 3807 runs in 88 Test matches.
 Much like Vettori, Imran’s consistency with the bat improved in the latter half of his career.
 The year 1987 was arguably his most prolific as he made 515 runs with two centuries at an average of 57.22.
 With the ball, he could be a match-winner on most days.

-It is no surprise, therefore, to see the Pakistan legend at No 3 in the all-time list when one considers the difference between batting and bowling averages (a high batting average and a low bowling average are the typical markers for great players and therefore the difference is a good yardstick to see who the greatest were).
+It is no surprise, therefore, to see the Pakistan legend at No 3 in the all-time list when one considers the difference between batting and bowling averages (a high batting average and a low bowling average are the typical markers for great players and therefore the difference is a good yardstick to see who the greatest are).

 Fixing the criteria as 2,000 Test runs and 100 wickets, the best average difference list features more of the usual suspects.
 Indeed, once again, Sobers and Kallis occupy the top two positions followed by Imran.
 Fourth on the list is Australian Keith Miller, who many of the old-timers regard as a legitimate all-time great, who played fewer Tests than most others in this discussion.

-Shaun Pollock and Richard Hadlee’s presence in this list confirm their status as two of the greatest bowling all-rounders the game has seen.
+Shaun Pollock and Richard Hadlee’s presence in this list confirms their status as two of the greatest bowling all-rounders the game has seen.

 Best average diff. for all-rounders in Tests